dodona-edu/dodona-edu.github.io/en/references/exercise-description/README.md

 ### Specific mode visibility

 If you want to use two different images for light mode and dark mode you can add the `light-only` or `dark-only` class to the image.
 The `light-only` class will only show the image when light mode is used while the `dark-only` class will only show the image when dark mode is used.
+These classes work for any html tag.

 ```html
 <img src="dark-image.jpg" class="dark-only" />